harshalpanchal2000/harshalpanchal2000/README.md

 - 👩🏻‍💻 Experienced Art Director & Visual Designer

-- 📊 Helped many companies in their business decision making & brand identity for last 5 years!
+- 📊 Helped many companies in their business decision-making & brand identity for the last 5 years!

 - 📝 Ready to serve your company with the learnt data science skills.